Advocacy

 Mission:

 The advocacy program will provide all pediatric residents education on key advocacy topics applicable in their careers as pediatricians.
-In addition, we offer and advocacy rotation and advocacy track for residents who choose to deepen their education on advocacy at the community, legislative, and individual level.
+In addition, we offer and advocacy rotation and advocacy track for residents who choose to deepen their education on advocacy at the individual, community, and legislative level.

 Advocacy Track: